-Abandoned in 1919, the Norman No. 1 well was “overgrown along the banks of the Verdigris River until 1961, when a replica of the original derrick was erected on the old well site as a memorial,” notes the Kansas Historical Society, which adds the Neodesha oil museum is “a fitting recognition of Norman No. 1’s importance as one of the most significant oil discoveries in U. S. and Kansas history.”
-Learn more in Oil Discovery in Neodesha, Kansas.
+Abandoned in 1919, the discovery well was neglected until 1961, when a replica 67-foot wooden derrick was erected on the site as a memorial.
+The Kansas Historical Society considers it and the nearby Neodesha oil museum “fitting recognition of Norman No. 1’s importance as one of the most significant oil discoveries in U. S. and Kansas history.”
+Learn more in First Kansas Oil Well.

 Inventor J. Frank Duryea received $2,000 for winning America’s first auto race.
-His No. 5 automobile took just over 10 hours at an average speed of about 7.3 miles per hour.
+His No. 5 automobile took just over 10 hours at an average speed of about 7.3 mph.
 The Chicago Times-Herald, sponsor of the race, also awarded $500 to a racing enthusiast who named the horseless vehicles “motocycles.”

-December 1, 1865 – Lady Macbeth visits Pennsylvania Boom Town
+December 1, 1865 – Lady Macbeth arrives at Pennsylvania Oil Boom Town

-However, following her performance as Lady Macbeth, a critic for the Titusville Morning Herald chastised the roughneck audience for going beyond simple clapping, noting the “rude boisterous stomping and screaming…is absolutely disgraceful.”
+Following her performance as Lady Macbeth, a Titusville Morning Herald critic chastised the roughneck audience for “rude boisterous stomping and screaming…is absolutely disgraceful.”